MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-private-link/includes/4-when-to-use-azure-private-link.md

 ## Bringing Azure PaaS services into your virtual network

 Depending on the resource and how it's configured, connecting to Azure PaaS services can be complicated.
 Private Link reduces that complexity by making Azure services appear to be just another node on your Azure virtual network.
-With a Private Link resource now effectively part of your virtual network, clients can use a relatively simple FQDN to make the connection.
+With a Private Link resource now effectively part of your virtual network, clients can use a relatively straightforward FQDN to make the connection.

 ## Securing traffic between your company network and the Azure cloud

 Here's one of the paradoxes of cloud computing: For a cloud-based virtual machine to access a service in the same cloud provider, the connection and traffic must go outside of the cloud.
 That is, although the endpoints are located in the cloud, the traffic must travel along the internet.

-Unfortunately, once that traffic leaves the cloud, it becomes "public" and therefore at risk.
-There's a long list of potential exploits that nefarious actors might use to steal, monitor, or corrupt that traffic.
+Unfortunately, once that traffic leaves the cloud, it becomes "public" and at risk.
+There's a long list of potential exploits that nefarious actors can use to steal, monitor, or corrupt that traffic.

 Private Link eliminates that risk by no longer requiring traffic to traverse the internet.
 Instead, all traffic between your virtual network and a Private Link resource rides along Microsoft's secure and private Azure backbone.